-- A Additional leaving water temperature zone
+A Additional leaving water temperature zone

-- B Room 1
+B Room 1

-- C Main leaving water temperature zone
+C Main leaving water temperature zone

-- D Room 2
+D Room 2

-- a External room thermostat
+a External room thermostat

-- b Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat)
+b Dedicated Human Comfort Interface (BRC1HHDA used as room thermostat)

-- c Bypass valve
+c Bypass valve

-- d Safety thermostat (field supply)
+d Safety thermostat (field supply)

-- e Receiver for wireless external room thermostat
+e Receiver for wireless external room thermostat

-- For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [▶ 111] - "9.3 Connections to the indoor unit" [▶ 115] - For each floor with underfloor heating: The desired room temperature is set via the external room thermostat (wired or wireless). - The underfloor heating of the main room is connected as follows: - Warm water → Indoor unit - Cold water → Outdoor unit - A bypass valve must be installed to make water recirculation possible when all shut-off valves are closed.
-To guarantee reliable operation, provide a minimum water flow as described in table "To check the water volume and flow rate" in "8.1 Preparing water piping" [▶ 89]. - For the main zone: - The room temperature is controlled by the dedicated Human Comfort Interface (BRC1HHDA used as room thermostat).
-It is recommended that the setpoint for the main zone and the additional zone be set to the same temperature and make sure NOT too low (typically: 20°C). - Ensure water circulation is possible in main zone when shut-off valves are closed. - For the additional zone: - The room temperature is controlled by the wireless external room thermostat (optional equipment EKRTRB).

-- In cooling mode, you can allow the underfloor heating (main or additional zone) to provide refreshment (no real cooling), or NOT allow it.
+- For more information about connecting the electrical wiring to the unit, see: - ["9.2 Connections to the outdoor unit" \[▶ 109\]](#) - ["9.3 Connections to the indoor unit" \[▶ 113\]](#) - For each floor with underfloor heating: The desired room temperature is set via the external room thermostat (wired or wireless). - A bypass valve must be installed to make water recirculation possible when all shut-off valves are closed.
+To guarantee reliable operation, provide a minimum water flow as described in table "To check the water volume and flow rate" in ["8.1 Preparing water piping" \[▶ 86\]](#). - For the main zone: - The room temperature is controlled by the dedicated Human Comfort Interface (BRC1HHDA used as room thermostat).
+It is recommended that the setpoint for the main zone and the additional zone be set to the same temperature and make sure NOT too low (typically: 20°C). - Ensure water circulation is possible in main zone when shut-off valves are closed. - For the additional zone: - The room temperature is controlled by the wireless external room thermostat (optional equipment EKRTRB). - In cooling mode, you can allow the underfloor heating (main or additional zone) to provide refreshment (no real cooling), or NOT allow it.